coveo-labs/example-project-image-bank/README.md

 This project is an example regarding the format of publication in coveo-labs.
 It demonstrates how to extract images from powerpoint documents located in a google drive repository, then build an image bank with Rekognition and display it in an hosted search page on Coveo's Cloud Platform.

 ## Description
 This repository shares examples of Coveo indexing pipeline extensions scripts, custom UI component, PushAPI scripts, etc. The entire code for a particular example resides in its project.
-When adding a project to coveo-lab, please use the same structure and guidelines as provided here.
+When adding a project to coveo-labs, please use the same structure and guidelines as provided here.

 ## Available documentation
 The code for the projects uses APIs, SDKs, and code from the Coveo Platform.
 You can use the following resources for more information and get started: